rabadzhiyski/business_improvement/content/about.md

 # Meet the Founder

-Hey there, I'm **Plamen Rabadzhiyski**, the founder of Data Science AI Consulting.
+Hey there, I'm **Plamen Rabadzhiyski**, the founder of Data Science AI LTD.

 I've spent years helping Fortune 50 companies and organizations across various industries cut through data complexity to find what actually matters.